cityairllc/cityair_python_api/README.md

 lib for getting CityAir.io data in a convenient format, not in the one our back-enders can provide :)

-enjoy aтв feel free to leave a feedback at feedback@cityair.ru
+enjoy and feel free to leave a feedback at feedback@cityair.ru

 -ek